I made these for the first time as my contribution to the ‘nibbles’ at the Irish Food Pix event at Bord Bia.

 With a sharp knife, slit the skins of the sausages and pop the meat out.
 Put it in a mixing bowl with the cooled sage and onion mix and the breadcrumbs.
 Grate a little nutmeg into mix.
 Scrunch well with your hands to mix together.

 On a floured work surface, roll the pastry out into a big rectangle.
-Cut it lengthways into two long, even rectangles.
+Cut the pastry lengthways into two long, even rectangles.

 Mix the egg and milk, and brush the pastry edges with the mixture, then fold one side of the pastry over, wrapping the filling inside.
 Press down with your fingers or a fork to seal the join.